cristinadefoe/Bamazon/README.md

 # Bamazon: Javascript, Node.js & MySQL

-This app is similar to Amazon's storefront; it displays the products available for sale and then the customer can place the order reducing inventory count.
-In addition, the manager can view inventory that has a quantity less than 5, manage existing inventory by increasing product quantity and adding new products.
+This app is similar to Amazon's storefront: the customer view displays the products available for sale and allows the customer to place an order reducing inventory count.
+In manager view, the manager can see available inventory with a quantity less than 5, manage existing inventory and add new products.

 ## Getting Started

 Create MYSQL database called `bamazon`.
-Then make a table called `products` which includes item_id, product_name, department_name, price and stock_quantity.
-We need to have some data in the table to test if the app works, so build 10 generic data.
+Then create a table called `products` which includes item_id, product_name, department_name, price and stock_quantity.
+Next, add data in the table to test if the app works, I recommend using approximately 10 generic data.
 I love Restoration Hardware, so I used their product data in my table.

 #### Screenshot

 <img width="1277" alt="screen shot 2018-06-03 at 1 48 27 pm" src="https://user-images.githubusercontent.com/35505038/40890599-b1eca008-6735-11e8-9e2b-4c0ad418bd40.png">